Chincode123/Gymnasiearbete-Dronare/README.md

 }
 ```

-The activation and de-activation functions start of by calling the begin and end methods on the [`Orientation`](DroneLibrary/Orientation.h) class respectively, and sets an activation flag to be either true or false respectively.
+The activation and deactivation functions start by calling the begin and end methods on the [`Orientation`](DroneLibrary/Orientation.h) class respectively, and set an activation flag to be either true or false respectively.
 After, they proceed to either ramp up or down the motors to or from 50% respectively.
-They end of by queueing a message to be sent by radio, informing the user that the drone is either activated or deactivated.
+They end by queuing a message to be sent by radio, informing the user that the drone is either activated or deactivated.
 Additionally, the deactivation function also ensures that all the motor pins are turned off completely.

 ### Important Classes

-For the drone to function propperly, multiple classes were created to handle critical tasks.
+For the drone to function properly, multiple classes were created to handle critical tasks.

 #### `PID`

-The [`PID`](DroneLibrary/PIDController.h) class implements a standard PID-controller with a scalar value for each of the current **proportional** error, the cumulative **integral** of the error, and the current **dirivitive** of the error
+The [`PID`](DroneLibrary/PIDController.h) class implements a standard PID controller with a scalar value for each of the current **proportional** error, the cumulative **integral** of the error, and the current **derivative** of the error.

 **To use the class:**
 1. First, create an object.
    ```cpp
     PID pid;
    ```
-2. Then, use the `setConstants` method to set a pointer to the scalar values, and use the `setTarget` method to set a pointer to the PID-controller's target value.
+2. Then, use the `setConstants` method to set a pointer to the scalar values, and use the `setTarget` method to set a pointer to the PID controller's target value.
    ```cpp
     float p = ...
     float i = ...